I learned a lot of my first orchestral skills from GDYO and I teach those skills to my students now.

 Tell us about your career – what are you currently up to?
 What achievements are you most proud of and why?

-What unique challenges and rewards have you experienced as a professional musician?
+What unique challenges and rewards have you experienced as a music educator?

 Tell us about some of your personal and/or professional goals for the future.

-THANK YOU TO EBONEE FOR BEING A PART OF GDYO’S ALUMNI SPOTLIGHT!
+THANK YOU TO AMANDA FOR BEING A PART OF GDYO’S ALUMNI SPOTLIGHT!

-IF YOU OR SOMEONE YOU KNOW WOULD BE INTERESTED IN SHARING THE ALUMNI SPOTLIGHT OR WOULD LIKE MORE INFORMATION REGARDING THE ACTIVITIES OF THE GDYO ALUMNI ASSOCIATION, CONTACT CHARILYNE ROJAS-SIEGEL AT CHARILYNE@GDYO.ORG.
+IF YOU OR SOMEONE YOU KNOW WOULD BE INTERESTED IN SHARING THE ALUMNI SPOTLIGHT OR WOULD LIKE MORE INFORMATION REGARDING THE ACTIVITIES OF THE GDYO ALUMNI ASSOCIATION, CONTACT CHARILYNE ROJAS AT CHARILYNE@GDYO.ORG.